New Mexico Employment Law

 Employment Lawyers Representing Workers in New Mexico

-If you are an employee looking for a New Mexico Employment Lawyer, look no further than the employment lawyers at Herrmann Law.
-The labor & employment lawyers at Herrmann Law are the go-to employment lawyers for employees in New Mexico.
+If you are an employee looking for an Employment Lawyer in New Mexico, look no further than the New Mexico employment lawyers at Herrmann Law.
+The New Mexico employment lawyers at Herrmann Law are the go-to employment lawyers for employees in New Mexico.
 Our firm only represents workers and is the law firm New Mexico workers choose when they need legal representation for employment law issues in New Mexico.
 We have the experience, attention to detail, and in-depth knowledge of the complex ins and outs of employment laws and labor laws in New Mexico.
 Our firm only represents workers—our employment law attorneys have the experience and know-how to effectively advocate for employees and win.

 Herrmann Law is an employee-focused employment law firm that represents employees in New Mexico in all types of employment law-related disputes.
 We have experience representing employees in New Mexico in lawsuits against their employers for unpaid wages, unpaid overtime, minimum-wage violations, off-the-clock work, overtime misclassification issues, salary-exempt status, unpaid tips and illegal tip pools, illegal tip theft, unpaid commissions, unpaid gratuities, and various other types of employment-related disputes.

 New Mexico Overtime Laws

 New Mexico employees are entitled to protection under both, federal laws and New Mexico employment laws.
 Under federal law, the Fair Labor Standards Act (commonly shortened to “FLSA”) is a wage and overtime law that provides workers across the United States, including workers in New Mexico, the right to a fair day’s pay for a fair day’s work.